Photo by KOMUnews, March 13, 2014: Fulton Officials Discuss Improvements to Wastewater Treatment Plant.

 Gold Film Sensor Analyzers Offer Portable and Fixed-Point Solutions that are Both Accurate and Precise for Low-Level H2S Analysis

 Gold film sensor technology for H2S detection was introduced in the mid-1980s.
-The Jerome® brand of hydrogen sulfide analyzers from Arizona Instrument LLC detects ultra-low levels of H2S in air by utilizing gold’s sensitivity to H2S.
+The Jerome® brand of hydrogen sulfide analyzers from AMETEK Brookfield Arizona detects ultra-low levels of H2S in air by utilizing gold’s sensitivity to H2S.
 Sampling is performed by pulling ambient air over the gold film sensor using an internal pump.
 The H2S present in the sample is absorbed by the sensor, causing an increase in its electrical resistance proportional to the mass of hydrogen sulfide present in the sample.
 This action allows the device to measure and display the concentration of H2S in ppm or ppb.
 J605 is the latest Jerome gold film hydrogen sulfide analyzer capable of detecting as low as 3 ppb with a resolution of 20 ppt.

 Jerome J605 Portable H2S Analyzer